 - Programming.
 Algorithm, logic, the intelligence portion.

 When we are teaching robotics to kids, take care of two things

 - Initially let them explore all of these.

 - Later focus on things they love and show interest in.
 Expecting them to master all of these would be mostly unrealistic.

 How do we teach robotics to kids?

-You can begin teaching your kids by making them recognise activities where automation is being used in the current industries.
-Encourage them to recognise where automation can be applied now, or which activities can be given to a machine to do.
-Bring in relevant real-life examples such as escalators, smart taps or automated glass doors in malls/airports or other public/private places.
+You can begin teaching your kids by making them recognize activities where automation is being used in the current industries.
+Encourage them to recognize where automation can be applied now, or which activities can be given to a machine to do.
+Bring in relevant real-life examples such as escalators, smart taps, or automated glass doors in malls/airports or other public/private places.

 You can also involve various motion pictures as a part of your discussion such as Iron Man, where robotics and AI are shown.

 4. Discuss the Pros and cons of robots

 Have open discussions about the good and bad parts of robotics and the benefits and disadvantages of machines and automation.
 Take references to Indian Movies such as Robot, where they brought the emotional aspect of robots.